 Calcium Carbonate (a.k.a.
 CaCO3) is a non-toxic and odorless inorganic salt, commonly found as a white mineral (calcite) which occurs naturally in chalks, limestones and marbles.
 These rocks are classified as limestones, a general term used for a rock containing varying proportions of calcite and dolomite.
 In nature, it can also be found as the main component of shells, pearls and eggs.
 The quality of Calcium Carbonate depends on some factors: purity, whiteness, homogeneity, and thickness.
 Calcium carbonate is a very versatile mineral filler and has in a wide variety of applications.

-Intratec offers professional, easy-to-understand reports examining Calcium Carbonate production.
+Intratec offers professional, easy-to-understand reports examining Calcium Carbonate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q4 2022).